ipfabric/docs/docs/platform_first_steps/01-deployment.md

 !!! warning

-    Deploying IP Fabric on VirtualBox is currently not officially supported -- it is not tested and we cannot guarantee that it will work.
+    Deploying IP Fabric on VirtualBox is currently not officially supported -- it is not tested, and we cannot guarantee that it will work.

 1. Download the `OVA` image.